formal-methods-mpi/Workshop.jl/docs/src/2_syntax/foundations.md

 ```

 !!! compat "Exercise"
-    1. Write a for loop that prints the first 10 even numbers.
+    1. Write a for loop that prints the first 10 uneven numbers.
     2. Create a 2x2 Matrix and print out the value of each index.
 Tip: use the `eachindex` function.

 ```@raw html